Intuitionistic type theory

-Intuitionistic type theory (also known as constructive type theory, or Martin-Löf type theory) is a type theory and an alternative foundation of mathematics.
+Intuitionistic type theory (also known as constructive type theory, or Martin-Löf type theory (MLTT)) is a type theory and an alternative foundation of mathematics.

 Intuitionistic type theory was created by Per Martin-Löf, a Swedish mathematician and philosopher, who first published it in 1972.
 There are multiple versions of the type theory: Martin-Löf proposed both intensional and extensional variants of the theory and early impredicative versions, shown to be inconsistent by Girard's paradox, gave way to predicative versions.
 However, all versions keep the core design of constructive logic using dependent types.

 Design

 Martin-Löf designed the type theory on the principles of mathematical constructivism.
 Constructivism requires any existence proof to contain a "witness".
 So, any proof of "there exists a prime greater than 1000" must identify a specific number that is both prime and greater than 1000.
 Intuitionistic type theory accomplished this design goal by internalizing the BHK interpretation.
-An interesting consequence is that proofs become mathematical objects that can be examined, compared, and manipulated.
+A useful consequence is that proofs become mathematical objects that can be examined, compared, and manipulated.

 Intuitionistic type theory's type constructors were built to follow a one-to-one correspondence with logical connectives.
 For example, the logical connective called implication ($A \implies B$) corresponds to the type of a function ($A \to B$).
 This correspondence is called the Curry–Howard isomorphism.
-Previous type theories had also followed this isomorphism, but Martin-Löf's was the first to extend it to predicate logic by introducing dependent types.
+Prior type theories had also followed this isomorphism, but Martin-Löf's was the first to extend it to predicate logic by introducing dependent types.

 Type theory

+A type theory is a kind of mathematical ontology, or foundation, describing the fundamental objects that exist.
+In the standard foundation, set theory combined with mathematical logic, the fundamental object is the set, which is a container that contains elements.
+In type theory, the fundamental object is the term, each of which belongs to one and only one type.

-Intuitionistic type theory has 3 finite types, which are then composed using 5 different type constructors.
+Intuitionistic type theory has three finite types, which are then composed using five different type constructors.
 Unlike set theories, type theories are not built on top of a logic like Frege's.
 So, each feature of the type theory does double duty as a feature of both math and logic.